-- a) The Works and area that the plan is valid for. - b) The location of major features of the Site, such as waterways, limitations of disturbance areas, property boundaries and other special features (including sensitive environments, contaminated land, dispersive soils). - c) Contour lines or flow direction arrows sufficient to show direction of waterflow. - d) The type and location of all erosion and sediment control measures, including but not limited to: - i. proposed erosion control measures including soil treatment and batter stabilisation methods such as soil binders, geofabric, hydromulching and/or early revegetation - ii. clean and dirty water drainage paths - iii. sediment controls such as sediment basins for all areas greater than one hectare on medium and high risk sites, and Type 2 and Type 3 controls for other areas - iv. location of nominated discharge points, and - v.
-Site exit points and controls. - e) The installation sequence and timing of controls including timing of installation of any permanent Works being relied upon as drainage control during construction. - f) List of any deviations from IECA Manual with regard to the installation, construction and maintenance of all erosion and sediment control measures (in particular any deviation from Book 4 - Design Fact Sheets and Book 6- Standard Drawings) and justification for such deviations. - g) The response strategy for managing significant rain events, and h) The person/s responsible for development of the ESCP including their experience and qualifications for determination by the Administrator as to whether Appropriately Qualified.
+- a) the Works and area that the plan is valid for - b) the location of major features of the Site, such as waterways, limitations of disturbance areas, property boundaries and other special features (including sensitive environments, contaminated land, dispersive soils) - c) contour lines or flow direction arrows sufficient to show direction of waterflow - d) the type and location of all erosion and sediment control measures, including but not limited to: - i. proposed erosion control measures, including soil treatment and batter stabilisation methods such as soil binders, geofabric, hydromulching and/or early revegetation - ii. clean and dirty water drainage paths - iii. sediment controls such as sediment basins for all areas greater than one hectare on medium and high-risk sites, and Type 2 and Type 3 controls for other areas - iv. location of nominated discharge points, and - v.
+Site exit points and controls. - e) the installation sequence and timing of controls, including timing of installation of any permanent Works being relied upon as drainage control during construction

+- f) a list of any deviations from the IECA Manual with regard to the installation, construction and maintenance of all erosion and sediment control measures (in particular, any deviation from Book 4 - Design Fact Sheets and Book 6 - Standard Drawings) and justification for such deviations - g) the response strategy for managing significant rain events, and - h) the person(s) responsible for development of the ESCP, including their experience and qualifications for determination by the Administrator as to whether Appropriately Qualified.

-For medium risk sites the ESC Plan shall include the above (a to h) and:
+For medium risk sites, the ESCP shall include the above (a to h) and:

-i) Design calculations for all drainage and sediment control measures, including sediment basins, earth banks high flow / spillways, outlet structures and drainage lines.
+i) design calculations (including RUSLE calculations) for all drainage and sediment control measures, including sediment basins, earth banks high flow / spillways, outlet structures and drainage lines.

-The administrator may also request to view the calculations for low risk sites.
+The Administrator may also request to view the calculations for low-risk sites.

-For high risk sites the ESC Plan shall include the above (a to i) and:
+For high-risk sites, the ESCP shall include the above (a to i) and:

-- j) The qualifications and experience of the independent verifier (refer to Clause 6.3 below) and a statement from the independent verifier that the ESCP if implemented correctly will meet the requirements of this Technical Specification, and - k) the proposed frequency and timing of independent audits (refer to Clause 9.1.2) - I) the monitoring and maintenance requirements for the project Site, erosion and sediment controls and receiving environment.
+- j) the qualifications and experience of the independent verifier (refer to Clause 6.3 below) and a statement from the independent verifier that the ESCP if implemented correctly will meet the requirements of this Technical Specification - k) the proposed frequency and timing of independent audits (refer to Clause 9.1.2), and - I) the monitoring and maintenance requirements for the project Site, erosion and sediment controls, and receiving environment.